a3bd2lra7man/m7_db/README.md

 # m7db

-A Simple Package that helps to deal with sqlite in simple way
+A Simple Dart Package that helps to deal with sqflite in simple way

-it's mean purpose to gives an abstract DAO class that provides the four CRUD operation plus common other transaction
+it's mean purpose to

+1- gives an abstract DAO class that provides the four CRUD operation plus common other transaction

-and remove redundant code that's we repeated in every project
+2- remove redundant code that's we repeated in every project

+3- gives helper methods for common situation with the sqflite

 ## Whats will you get in the end